2 Jan 2010

 I thought that 'Knowing me, knowing God' was generally speaking a useful book, when thinking about spirituality from the Myers-Briggs type point of view.
 It would be particularly interesting for someone who knows just a little about this personality indicator and wonders how it relates to the Christian life.

-The different chapters explore aspects of relationship to God, looking at why some people enjoy lively church services, while others prefer solitary retreats; some need icons and candles to help them focus, others find them a distraction.
-There's also a chapter considering our personality shadows, one discussing Jesus' use of functions leading to a very balanced personality (which the author does not try to narrow down), and the final chapter is a meditation on the song 'When I survey the wondrous cross', from the personality point of view.
+The different chapters explore aspects of relationship to God, looking at why some people enjoy lively church services, while others prefer solitary retreats.
+It also considers issues such as why some need icons and candles to help them focus, while others find them a distraction.
+There's a chapter considering our personality shadows and one discussing Jesus' use of functions leading to a very balanced personality (which the author does not try to narrow down).
+The final chapter is a meditation on the song 'When I survey the wondrous cross', from the personality point of view.

 But that's really my only gripe with the book.
-The writer also didn't give much time to anecdotes or stories, which made it feel a bit dry at times, but then he's a self-confessed ENTP, so the main focus was on the theories themselves.
+The writer doesn't give much time to anecdotes or stories, which made it feel a bit dry at times.
+But then he's a self-confessed ENTP, so the main focus is on the theories themselves.
 I didn't find that a real problem, since I just read a few pages each day.

 I don't think I learned anything new, although I certainly thought about some aspects of the Christian life in a slightly different light.
 Overall, though, it was a good reminder of how we are all created so differently, with different strengths and weaknesses, and how important it is to honour those differences in our brothers and sisters.